YounesTasra-R4z3rSw0rd/YounesTasra-R4z3rSw0rd/README.md

 </h1>

 ## 👩‍💻 About Me:
-- 🏫 I’m currently a cybersecurity engineering student
+- 🏫 I am currently a cybersecurity engineering student
 - 🚩 I am a proactive learner who seeks to expand my knowledge and skills in cybersecurity through the use of online platforms such as TryHackMe, HackTheBox, and other CTF platforms.
 - 🎓 I have keen interest in Ethical Hacking, Offensive Security, Red Teaming, and Network and Web Application Penetration Testing
 - 🔭 I am currently actively engaged in a project where I am developing an OSINT (Open Source Intelligence) Framework using Python3.